 In recent years a few guesthouses have sprung up in Botswana’s larger towns, including Maun and Kasane, but these are still very limited, and often in such suburban locations that they’re only practical if you’ve got your own vehicle.
 Some also tend to be on the pricy side, and don’t seem to be good value for money.

 Botswana’s lodges and camps vary from palatial residences crafted by top designers to simple spots with a few small tents, and a table in the shade.
 Given that range, the vast majority have rooms which are at least as comfortable as a good hotel room.

 When the words ‘tented camp’ are mentioned, forget your memories of cramped scout tents and think instead of canvas designer chic.
 En-suite flushing toilets, running hot and cold water and battery-powered lights are standard, while many have electric fans, and an increasing number have air conditioning.
-Only the odd old stalwarts, like the delightfully simple mokoro trail camp at Kanana, still use traditional long-drop loos.

 Note that expensive does not always mean luxurious.
 Some of the top camps are very simply constructed.
 Equally, looking for basic, simple camps won’t make your trip any cheaper.
 You’re usually paying for virtually exclusive use of pristine wilderness areas, and will find little cost difference between a tiny bushcamp and the largest lodge.
 In fact, if anything there’s increasingly a premium on space in the smaller camps.
 These need booking earlier as many find these friendlier than the larger ones.